novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-81.md

 Because of this, 【Jungle】 achieved rapid growth in the early stages, as Lee Jung-woo and Jang Yoo-chul often said.

-Having observed Lee Hyun-woo for a long time, Han Se-jin knew that he would never replace 【Won Computer】 with 【Samjin Computer】 in the computer sector.
+Having observed Lee Hyun-woo for a long time, Han Se-jin knew that he would never replace 【One Computer】 with 【Samjin Computer】 in the computer sector.

 “Of course, since he always plans things that we can't imagine, it's best not to make hasty assumptions.”